rear/rear.github.com/development/index.md

     $ git checkout master
     $ git branch -D fix-4-issue-999

+Merging the upstream/master with your local branch is important to maintain an up-to-date master branch in your local repository.
+Merge the changes on a daily basis from the upstream/master (the official ReaR repository) into your local repository.

+Ensure that you do complete this activity before you start working on a feature as well as right before you submit your changes as a pull request.

+You can also do this process periodically while you work on your changes to make sure that you are working off the most recent version of the sources of ReaR.

+    # Checkout your local 'master' branch.
+    $ git checkout master

+    # Synchronize your local repository with 'upstream/master', so that you have all the latest changes.
+    $ git fetch upstream

+    # Merge the latest changes from the 'upstream/master' into your local 'master' branch to make it up-to-date.
+    $ git merge upstream/master

+    # Checkout your local development branch (e.g.: 'dev').
+    $ git checkout dev

+    # Pull the latest changes into your local development branch.
+    $ git pull master

 If you want to keep a fork, see also [this article](https://2buntu.com/articles/1459/keeping-your-forked-repo-synced-with-the-upstream-source/) for an illustrated guide to keep your forked repo in sync.

 ### Sponsoring